srv-code/JS-Command-Line-Parser/README.md

 # A POSIX-complaint command-line parser using vanilla JS

-## Features
+### Features

 - Can process short and long options
 - Can take option values

-## Future additions/improvements
+### Future additions/improvements

-- Can take commands
+- Taking commands

+---

-# Running the project
+## Running the project

 Execute this from the project root directory on terminal:
 `./run.sh`

-In case the above command doestn't work then try executing the below command first:
+In case the above command doesn't work, try executing the below command (Unix/Linux) first:
 `chmod +x run.sh`